shashikedissanayake/Fractal/README.md

 "java Main Julia -0.5 0.156 1000"
 (then it plot the Julia set for C = -0.5 + 0.156i with 1000 iterations for each point.)

-Branch Using-Java-Threads contain Fractal generator using Java Threads
+Checkout the Branch Using-Java-Threads for Fractal generator implementation using Java Threads